libreForms/libreForms-flask/README.md

 ## Dependencies

 The flask application has a few dependencies that, in its current form, may be prone to obsolescence; there is an issue in the backlog to test for, among other things, obsolete and vulnerable dependencies.
-In addition to the standard requirements, like Python3, Python3-Pip, Python3-Venv, Python3-LDAP, and MongoDB, here is a list of dependencies that ship with the application under the static/ directory:
+In addition to the standard requirements, like MongoDB, Python3, Python3-Pip, Python3-Venv, Python3-LDAP, and Redis, here is a list of dependencies that ship with the application under the static/ directory:

 ```
 bootstrap-darkly-5.1.3.min.css